View Beverly Ramsdell's Obituary on SeacoastOnline.com and share memories

 Always quick with a smile and words of encouragement, Bev was known among all she touched as the most kind and generous person they had ever met.
 She was the community's grandmother providing words of encouragement and pride in every accomplishment whether they were her children or anyone else's.

-SERVICES: A Celebration of her Life will be held on Saturday, May 4, at 2 p.m., in the First Parish Church, 180 York St., York, Maine with burial in the First Parish Cemetery and a reception to follow at Foster's Clambake, 5 Axholme Road, York, Maine.
-Lucas & Eaton Funeral Home, York, Maine is directing arrangements.
+A Celebration of her Life will be held at 2 p.m.
+Saturday, May 4 in the First Parish Church, 180 York St., York, with burial in the First Parish Cemetery and a reception to follow at Foster's Clambake, 5 Axholme Road, York.
+Memorial contributions can be made to: River Tree Arts at rivertreearts.org; Save the Children at www.savethechildren.org; Jr Ocean Guardians at www.jroceanguardians.org.
+Lucas & Eaton Funeral Home, York, is directing arrangements.
 Visit lucaseatonfuneralhome.com.

-Memorial contributions can be made to: River Tree Arts: https://rivertreearts.org/, Save the Children: https://www.savethechildren.org/ or Jr Ocean Guardians: www.jroceanguardians.org.